-The Catacombs are located in the 14th arrondissement, just a short walk from the Denfert-Rochereau metro stop.
+The Catacombs of Paris are located in the 14th arrondissement, just a short walk from the Denfert-Rochereau metro stop.
 We made the mistake of trying to visit one day in the afternoon.
 The line-up of visitors that wrapped around the block deterred us from even trying to get in.
 So we decided to try again the next day, but to arrive before the doors even opened to try and beat the rush.
 We didn’t remember it being so busy when we were here in 2009!

 The next day wasn’t actually any better.
 Even though we showed up a half-hour before the Catacombs were set to open, there was already a line-up around the block to get in!

-We accepted the fact that there would never be a good time to see the Catacombs without throngs of people.
+We accepted the fact that there would never be a good time to see the Catacombs of Paris without throngs of people.
 So we got in line and settled in for a long wait.
 Once the doors opened, though, the line started to move fairly quickly.
 In total, we stood in line for about 45 minutes before we reached the entrance:

 We almost bought the audio guide, but Mark decided to purchase a book on the history of the catacombs instead.
 It made for a quick read on the plane trip home, as well as a souvenir we can lend out to friends.
 Descriptive signage inside the catacombs was sufficient for our needs anyway.